 The Office of Disease Prevention and Health Promotion says, “diet-related health problems [are] persisting at high levels, trends in food intake over time show that, at the population level, Americans are not consuming healthy eating patterns.”

 You should already understand that you are not going to be able to lose weight by consuming all of your calories through donuts, pizza and sugary drinks.
+Are you ready to ditch the artificial drinks for fresh healthy smoothies?
+This amazing blender is a great addition to pursue a healthier lifestyle!
 Therefore, you must understand how to break down calories based on macronutrients, or proteins, fats and carbs.

 Science Learning defines macronutrients as the “nutrients required in large amounts that provide the energy needed to maintain body functions and to carry out the activities of daily life.”
 Let’s take a look at each macronutrient because they hold different caloric weights.

 Fats are a concentrated energy source that aids our bodies in proper functioning such as absorbing vitamins effectively, supporting our heart and immune system and protecting vital organs by cushioning them.
 One gram of fat contains 9 calories.
 Proteins are large amino acid molecules that help our body’s structure, cells, tissues and organs to function properly.
 One gram of protein has 4 calories.
 Carbs are our main source of energy.
 Energy is derived from the starches and sugars in vegetables, fruits and dairy products.
 One gram of carb contains 4 calories.